TryFailCryTryAgain/RESTful_API/README.md

 - GET /book/ - fetches all books
 - GET /book/:title - Fetches a book by title.
+- GET /book/:_id - Fetches a book by ID.
 - POST /book/ - Creates a new book.
-- PUT /book/:_id - Updates a bbok by ID.
+- PUT /book/:_id - Updates a book by ID.
 - DELETE /book/:_id - Deletes a book by ID.

 ### Review Routes